stb-tester/stb-tester/stbt-batch.d/README.rst

 **batch.recover**
   Invoked after the test has failed.
-This program should restore the system-under-test to a state where it is ready to run the next test (for example by power-cycling the system-under-test and ensuring the boot sequence completes).
+This program should restore the device-under-test to a state where it is ready to run the next test (for example by power-cycling the device-under-test and ensuring the boot sequence completes).
 This program is invoked after the built-in classification and the custom ``classify`` program, so the output from that classification is available (see below).